kunzhi-yu/pyeatspi/README.md

 # PyEatsPi - A Python Package for Estimating Pi

 ## Overview
-Pyeatspi is a Python package that provides six different methods for estimating the mathematical constant pi, with a focus on Monte-Carlo simulation methods.
+Pyeatspi is a Python package that provides seven different methods for estimating the mathematical constant pi, with a focus on Monte-Carlo simulation methods.

 Users can easily estimate Pi using a simple function call, analyze the estimation variance, and visualize the process where appropriate.
 The [demo file](demo.ipynb) provides a detailed usage demostration.